 On Natural Bridges State Beach ocean waves have carved archways into sandstone cliffs.
 That made the cliffs look like bridges and also gave the beach its name.

 There used to be many cliffs like that, but today there’s only one left, the one you can see on the photo.
 All others have collapsed with time.
 Luckily the only existing arch is just offshore and you can see it well.

 Natural Bridges State Park sea birds

 In addition there is a nature path in a grove where you can see Monarch butterflies at certain times of the year.
-If you’re lucky you can see as many as 100 000 butterflies at the same time!
-The butterflies stay here in the winter and when spring comes they move to inland valleys.
+If you have luck you can see up to 100 000 butterflies at the same time, but for that you’ll have to come here in winter.

-West Cliff Walk
+San Francisco to Monterey: West Cliff Walk

 West Cliff Drive, California

 West Cliff is one of the northern residential areas in Santa Cruz.
 A very pretty area where each home is different.